Cover for blog post - Tower of London Best Day to Visit featuring a view of The Tower of London

 Site of Anne Boleyn’s execution

-The White Tower Impresses
+The Impressive White Tower

 Built by William the Conqueror in 1078, it stands approximately 90 feet tall and features four turrets that offer unrivaled views of London.
 Inside the Tower, visitors can explore a range of exhibits, including weapons and armor from different centuries, learn about life in the Tower during different periods of British history, and marvel at the White Tower’s impressive architecture.
 Relics included the armor of several kings, including Henry VIII.
 There are also artifacts from royal coronations held in Westminster Abbey.